As both a former student, faculty member and now dean, I can say that our medical school is among the finest in the country.

 Dr. LouAnn Woodward

 It began in Oxford on the University of Mississippi's main campus in 1903 as a two-year certificate program.
 In 1955, the school moved to Jackson where its curriculum was expanded to four years in the brand new medical center.
-Since then, UMMC's complex has steadily grown, to now include six schools, four hospitals, and nationally recognized research centers in cardiovascular/renal, cancer, obesity, neurodegenerative disorders, and women's health.
+Since then, UMMC's physical complex has steadily grown, to now include seven schools, four hospitals, and nationally recognized research centers in cardiovascular/renal physiology, cancer, obesity, neurodegenerative disorders, and women's health.

 As proud as we are of our history, we take just as much pride in our future - a future vested in the lives and careers of prospective medical students just like you.
 In time, we want to help solve some of Mississippi's previously intractable health dilemmas: access to care and the disparities of health status.